snowplow/dbt-snowplow-web/README.md

 Please refer to the [doc site][snowplow-web-docs] for a full breakdown of the package.

 ### Adapter Support

-The snowplow-web v0.2.0 package currently only supports Redshift & BigQuery.
-Snowflake support will be added soon.
+The snowplow-web v0.3.0 package currently supports BigQuery, Redshift & Snowflake.

 ### Requirements

 - A dataset of web events from the [Snowplow JavaScript tracker][tracker-docs] must be available in the database.
 - Have the [`webPage` context][webpage-context] enabled.
 - Running dbt versions >=0.18.0 to <0.20.0. dbt v.0.20.0+ support to follow soon.

 ### Installation

 Check dbt Hub for the latest installation instructions, or read the [dbt docs][dbt-package-docs] for more information on installing packages.

 ### Configuration & Operation

 Please refer to the [doc site][snowplow-web-docs] for details on how to configure and run the package.

 ### Models

 The package contains multiple staging models however the mart models are as follows:

 | Model                             | Description                                                                                |